Get the Party Started: Shirley Bassey version

 Shirley Bassey recorded a cover for a spy-themed 2006 Marks & Spencer Christmas television advertising campaign.
 Her version became a cult hit and was included on her 2007 album, also titled Get the Party Started.
-The Guardian wrote, "Bassey is the only singer alive who could take the bouncing, enthusiastic R&B of the original Get the Party Started and turn it into a grand, imperious swoop worthy of a Bond theme; it's a terrific cover version, even if it perhaps didn't quite merit the album attached to it."
+The Guardian wrote, "Bassey is the only singer alive who could take the bouncing, enthusiastic R&B of the original 'Get the Party Started' and turn it into a grand, imperious swoop worthy of a Bond theme; it's a terrific cover version, even if it perhaps didn't quite merit the album attached to it."

 On January 13, 2008, Bassey's version was used in the opening sequence to the ITV1 series Dancing on Ice.
-It was also used in the promo for Cycle 4 of Australia's Next Top Model, and Bassey's version charted at number 47 in the UK and ended at the Billboard Year-End Charts at number forty-three in the Hot Dance Club Plays Tracks of the year, having peaked at number 3 in April 2008.
+It was also used in the promo for season 4 of Australia's Next Top Model, and Bassey's version charted at number 47 in the UK and ended at the Billboard Year-End Charts at number forty-three in the Hot Dance Club Play Tracks of the year, having peaked at number 3 in April 2008.
 The track was used again in 2010 for the opening credits of Cats & Dogs: The Revenge of Kitty Galore.
 The track was also used for 2015 commercial of Honda Stepwgn.